Colin Britt, Artistic Director and Conductor

 The West Village Chorale

-The Chorale members are talented avocational singers who share varied professional backgrounds but one goal: to make beautiful music.
-They give voice, leadership and passion to the Chorale.
-Meet some of our members.
+The West Village Chorale is a 70-voice avocational ensemble based out of Judson Memorial Church, at the south end of Washington Square Park.
+Our members are talented avocational singers with varied professional backgrounds (attorneys to Zumba instructors) but one shared goal: to make beautiful music.
+Our members give voice, leadership and passion to the Chorale.

 Founded in 1971 by Gwen Gould, the West Village Chorale is a non-sectarian, community based, not-for-profit organization.
 From January 1998-June 2000, the Chorale was led by Dr. Andrew Megill, and from September 2000-July 2015, Michael Conley was the Chorale’s Artistic Director and Conductor.
 For the 2015-16 season, the Chorale was led by Malcolm J. Merriweather.